reyarqueza/crypto-by-id/README.md

 # Crypto By Id

-Build a barebones Crypto on click app.
+Build a barebones Crypto price lookup page.

-The user enters the crypto id in a text field and clicks the button Go. the price of the crypto should display:
+1. The user enters the crypto id in a text field, then clicks the **_Go_** button.
+2. The price of the crypto should display:

+API Call:

 https://api.coingecko.com/api/v3/simple/price?ids=[id]&vs_currencies=usd